Sanaebadi97/Sanaebadi97/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Android Native
+- 🌱 I’m currently learning Java Backend Development
 - 👯 I'm looking to collaborate on International Companies
 - 💬 Ask me about programming
 - 📫 How to reach me: [sanaebadi.info](https://sanaebadi.info/)